|

 2 tablespoons nonfat sour cream

-a bowl.
+cups strawberries in a bowl.
 Stir in ½ cup artificial sweetener.
-Mix in

-bowl.
-Add milk and sour cream.
-Mix until a soft dough
+milk and sour cream.
+Mix until a soft dough forms.
+Drop batter

-layer strawberry sauce and whipped topping in middle.
+shortcake in half; layer strawberry sauce and whipped topping in

 2 cups chocolate graham cracker crumbs